 - Career advising and resume reviews at the Career Center

 And that’s not even half of it.
-Whether it’s the indoor waterslide, the 3D Printing Lab, the three medical clinics, or the free movie nights at the Union, treasures of all kinds await you throughout your new beginning at Illinois.
+Whether it’s the indoor waterslide, the 3D Printing Lab, the three medical clinics, or the free movie nights at the Union, treasures of all kinds await you throughout your new beginning at UIUC.

 There’s a lot to do now that you’ve been admitted, and so much more to discover while preparing for college.
 You’ve passed a big milestone on the journey to college, and now the adventure begins.
 Give yourself a round of applause, a pat on the back, or a milkshake, because you definitely deserve it.